Dan-Martin-dev/Dan-Martin-dev/README.md

 </div>

 ## About Me:
 Hi, i'm Daniel Demartino, a backend developer with expertise in Python.
-Nice to meet you! :raised_hand: :eyeglasses: :snake:
+Nice to meet you! :raised_hand: :eyeglasses: :snake:.

 I am passionate about Backend Development, Web Development and Working with APIs.

 ## How to reach me